-The first of these is the statement that every (compact) 0-manifold is equivalent in $\bord$ to a finite disjoint union of points.
+The first method that one might attempt in order to prove Theorem~\ref{TheoremUnorientedClassification} is by a direct comparison.
+Whitehead's Theorem for symmetric monoidal bicategories (Theorem~\ref{WhiteheadforSymMonBicats}) provides a simple list of criteria for when such a symmetric monoidal homomorphism is an equivalence.
+We must show three things: \begin{enumerate} \item the homomorphism must be essentially surjective on objects, \item the homomorphism must be essentially full on 1-morphisms, \item the homomorphism must be fully-faithful on 2-morphisms. \end{enumerate} The first of these is the statement that every (compact) 0-manifold is equivalent in $\bord_2$ to a finite disjoint union of points.
 This is clear.
-The second statement is the assertion that any 1-bordism is isomorphic in $\bord$ to one in the image of $E$, i.e. one obtained by gluing elementary 1-bordisms.
-The existence of Morse functions ensures this is the case.
-Finally we must show that $E$ is fully-faithful on 2-morphisms.
+The second statement is the assertion that any 1-bordism is isomorphic in $\bord_2$ to one in the image of $E$, i.e., one obtained by gluing elementary 1-bordisms and permutations of 0-manifolds.
+The existence of Morse functions, and the corresponding Morse decompositions, ensures this is the case.
+However it is significantly more difficult to see that the functor is fully-faithful on 2-morphisms.